 Reply:

-While, I am also eager to see, and to some extent to prove, the good results of my proposed f-MLE filter in a rigorous manner, I have decided not to include this in the section 5.3, where the performance of many different filters are reviewed.
+While I am eager to demonstrate and to prove the good results of my proposed f-MLE filter in a rigorous manner, I have decided not to include this in section 5.3 where the performance of many different filters are reviewed.
+Instead, the f-MLE filter performance is presented in section … later.
 There are a few reasons for such a decision.
-First, the focus of this section is to propose a new way to evaluate speckle filters, not to propose any new speckle filter.
+First, the focus of section 5.3 is to propose a new way to evaluate speckle filters, not to propose any new speckle filter.
 Instead of discussing the performance of one particular filter (f-MLE), I wish to focus more exclusively on the topic of how to evaluate such filters.
 Second, assuming the performance of the f-MLE filter is included and found to be superior to others, then such a result would be highly suspect because I would in effect be proposing both a speckle filter as well as a new approach to evaluate speckle filters.
 As much as possible, I would like to keep these issues independently of each other.
 Last but not least, as noted by all Examiners and myself (in the thesis abstract, introduction and conclusion), speckle filtering is not the main topic of the thesis.
 It is only one avenue to demonstrate the benefits of the proposed models for SAR & POLSAR data.

 Comment: